Julie St. Claire

-Julie St. Claire (born Juliette Marie Capone; June 10, 1970), is an American actress, director and producer.
+Julie St. Claire (born 1969 or 1970) is an American actress, director, and producer.

-Early life

-St. Claire was born in Geneva, New York, but moved to California with her family in 1979.
-She competed in the U.S. Gymnastic Federation as a child, and also showed horses (both Western and English).

 Career

+A native of Geneva, New York, St. Claire is one of four children born to former stage actress Peggy Lambert.
 In 1982 she debuted on the NBC television series Silver Spoons, portraying Ricky Schroder's girlfriend, which led to numerous guest appearances and film roles, including Sid & Nancy (1986).
 The Southern California Motion Picture Council awarded her the Bronze Halo in 1983 for Best Up & Coming Young Actress; she also received a nomination for the Young Artist Award.

 Her first regular television role came on Personal & Confidential.
-Following high school, after a year of attending the American Academy of Dramatic Arts (West) in Pasadena on a scholarship, in 1990 she starred as Tawny Richards on the soap opera series Santa Barbara.
+Following high school, she spent a year attending the American Academy of Dramatic Arts (West) in Pasadena on a scholarship.
+In 1990 she starred as Tawny Richards on the soap opera series Santa Barbara.
 In 1987 she was nominated for "Exceptional Performance by a Young Actress, Guest Starring in a Television, Comedy or Drama Series" for a 1986 appearance on The Judge.